turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 ### Day-1 Deliverables

 By noon of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
+Have a backup API/audience ready just in case.

 ## Rubric